rdjpalmer/portfolio/src/posts/on-frustration.md

 The graph shows an example of perceived vs actual technical skill while learning to paint.
 In my opinion, it’s applicable to the act of learning anything.

 Your actual technical skill is your objective ability to execute a task.
 Based on your practice, it’s the sign posts that say “you are capable of delivering on X”.
 X could be anything.
-MMR, piano grades, executing a certain trick.
+MRR, piano grades, executing a certain trick.

 There’s a tonne of ambiguity here, as it’s difficult to make anything absolute.
 There’s a reliance on these sorts of milestones to guide us along the way.